NachbauerM/NachbauerM.github.io/_posts/2023-09-10-MOOC:_Rigorous_Impact_Evaluations.md

 Generalizability: representativeness of the study sample/ can it be scaled?
 Sensitivity of results (would a similar program have the same or bigger impact?).
 This is an issue with all evaluation methods though.

 Key Vocabulary
-Treatment assignment and treatment status	An individual’s treatment assignment is the group they were randomly assigned to, either a treatment or comparison group.
+Treatment assignment and treatment status: An individual’s treatment assignment is the group they were randomly assigned to, either a treatment or comparison group.
 An individual’s treatment status is what actually happened to them, whether they were treated or not, and the kind of treatment.
 Balance	Randomization creates two groups that on average look very similar.
 This can be tested for observable characteristics by collecting some baseline demographic information—such as age, gender, years of education, income, etc.—and comparing the average value of these characteristics in the treatment group to the average value of them in the comparison group.
 Even when randomization is done correctly, some of these average values may differ due to random chance.
 We say the comparison and treatment groups balance if they have similar average values for observable baseline characteristics.

-Selection Bias	Selection bias occurs when individuals who receive or opt into the program are systematically different from those who do not.
+Selection Bias:	Selection bias occurs when individuals who receive or opt into the program are systematically different from those who do not.
 Consider an elective after-school tutoring program.
 Is it effective at raising children’s exam scores?
 If we compare those who take up the tutoring program to those who don’t, we will get a biased estimate of the effect of the tutoring program, because those who chose to take it up are likely different from those who don’t.
 The two groups likely are not balanced on key characteristics (for example, those who took it up may be more motivated, or they may have lower grades).
 Randomization minimizes selection bias because it breaks the link between the characteristics of the individual and their treatment status.
 Selection bias can occur in other ways in a randomized evaluation.
 For example:
 •	Participants can choose to take up a treatment or refuse it
 •	Participants can choose to leave the study

-Attrition Bias	Attrition bias is a type of selection bias that occurs when people leave the study.
+Attrition Bias:	Attrition bias is a type of selection bias that occurs when people leave the study.
 This can bias the estimate of the treatment impact in two ways:
 1. It may be the case that people with certain characteristics (say, those with the highest levels of education) in both the treatment and comparison groups leave.
 This means your study population looks less like the general population.
 The treatment effect you estimate might not represent the true effect for the general population.
 2. The reasons people leave may be correlated with the treatment.
 Suppose that students who have the most resources at home and are in the treatment group improve their performance and test into elite private schools, leaving your study sample.
 Then comparing treatment and comparison groups after the program would underestimate the impact of the program, because the students with the highest grades are ‘missing’ from the treatment group.

-Spillovers	Spillovers mean that the outcomes of untreated units are indirectly affected by the treatment given to others.
+Spillovers:	Spillovers mean that the outcomes of untreated units are indirectly affected by the treatment given to others.
 Spillovers can be positive or negative.

-Compliance	When a unit's treatment assignment (assigned to treatment or comparison group) matches their treatment status (took up or did not take up the treatment), we say they have complied.
+Compliance:	When a unit's treatment assignment (assigned to treatment or comparison group) matches their treatment status (took up or did not take up the treatment), we say they have complied.
 Any study sample can be split into three distinct groups:
 •	Compliers:  This group of people will follow their assignment status.
 If they are assigned to the treatment group, they will take up the treatment; if they are assigned to the comparison group they will not take up the program.
 •	Always-takers: This group of people will always take up the program, regardless of assignment status.
 •	Never-takers: This group of people will never take up the program, regardless of assignment status.
 When respondents do not comply with their treatment assignment, the study has partial compliance.
 In the treatment group, the people who do not comply are never-takers, while in the comparison group, those who do not comply are always-takers.
 We collectively refer to those who do not comply as non-compliers and the action of not complying with treatment status as non-compliance.
 Note that when there is two-sided non-compliance (i.e., non-compliance in both the treatment and comparison group), we have to make the monotonicity assumption, which states that assignment to treatment does not dissuade someone from taking up the treatment (in which case, we would classify them as “defiers”).

-Intention-to-Treat (ITT)	The ITT is a method for estimating the effect of the program where you compare the average outcomes of those assigned to the treatment group to the average outcomes of those assigned to the comparison group, regardless of whether individuals within those groups have actually received the treatment.
+Intention-to-Treat (ITT):	The ITT is a method for estimating the effect of the program where you compare the average outcomes of those assigned to the treatment group to the average outcomes of those assigned to the comparison group, regardless of whether individuals within those groups have actually received the treatment.
 The ITT measures the impact of delivering a program in the real world, where some people don’t take up the program when offered it, and others take up the program even when they are not expressly encouraged to do so.

-Local Average Treatment Effect (LATE)	The LATE is a method for estimating the effect of the program on those who complied with their treatment status.
+Local Average Treatment Effect (LATE):	The LATE is a method for estimating the effect of the program on those who complied with their treatment status.
 The LATE divides the ITT by the difference in the proportion of the treatment group who took up the program and the proportion of the comparison group who took up the program.
 Recall that the ITT compares the average outcome of the treatment group to that of the comparison group.
 This means that under partial compliance, the average changes we measure in the treatment group will be diluted by changes in outcomes among those who did not take it up.
 Intuitively, you should think of the LATE as a way of adjusting the ITT to reflect that not all of those assigned to treatment were treated while some who were assigned to the comparison group were treated.
 LATE is sometimes referred to as Complier Average Treatment Effect (CACE).

 ## Ethics
 Ethical rules (framework) for research with human subjects: